 When using traps for mice removal, it is essential to continue using them until no mice are caught for two or three consecutive days.
 This is an indication that the home is free of mice and one can now move to the next step of exclusion.

 To ensure that the mouse removal is effective and the Michigan home is free of mice in the future, all entry ways for mice such as cracks and holes have to be sealed.
 Additionally, tree branches that are close to the house have to be trimmed and doors and windows weather sealed.
 Apart from this the space around the house should be free of debris, litter, and wood that can provide shelter to mice.
 Cat’s can aways provide a sence of security as well.
 But truth be told it’s often a false sence of security.
-It’s due to cats like this that require you to get professional help.

 For more information please visit our page or call us at 248-403-8167.